Resource allocation exploiting reflective surfaces to minimize the outage probability in VLC: System model

 The NLoS channel in VLC can be composed of specular and diffuse reflections.
 Specular reflections refer to those that follow a unique direction; the main losses occur due to the medium absorption.
 The primary specular reflectors in VLC are mirrors.
 Differently, diffuse reflections occur when the reflector does not present a homogeneous surface and, when light impinges onto it, the light scatters in multiple directions, producing a considerable power loss when targeting one specific receiver.

 In this paper, we consider that each wall is divided into a grid of $K_{\rm{y}}\times K_{\rm{z}}\,=\,K$ elements, denoted by $k=\{0,\cdots,K{-}1\}$ as represented in Fig.\,\ref{fig:ScenarioNLoS}.
 Each element is either selected as a mirror surface or as a standard wall material.
 Within the mirror category, this can be: (1) installed in a MEMS structure to create a mobile mirror, which we here refer to as an ORIS; or (2) installed following the wall orientation without mobility, which we simply refer to as a mirror.
 These two mirror surfaces, together with the wall surface, are depicted in Fig.\,\ref{fig:ReflectingSurfaces}.
+We assume that blockage between reflectors is negligible.
 The NLoS channel gain produced by each is detailed in the following: